Chart Color Schemes

 Hay is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Notably, Australian Aboriginal representation is higher at 6.6% in Hay versus the regional average of 5.9%, Maori representation is higher at 0.7% compared to 0.3%, and South African representation is higher at 0.4% compared to 0.1%.
+Notably, Australian Aboriginal representation is higher than regional average at 6.6%, while Maori is at 0.7% and South African at 0.4%.

 Frequently Asked Questions - Diversity